Originally published in 2012, but revised in 2021 to allow for changes in my understanding and the evidence base.

 To start with lets consider the purpose of the 5-a-day rule.
-By consuming 5 portions of healthy vegetables and fruit (the reversal of these two sources is deliberate, but more on that later), we can ensure our bodies are provided with a balanced amount of anti-oxidants, fibre, minerals, vitamins, polyphenols and other micronutrients.
+By consuming five portions of healthy vegetables and fruit (the reversal of these two sources is deliberate, but more on that later), we can ensure our bodies are provided with a balanced amount of anti-oxidants, fibre, minerals, vitamins, polyphenols and other micronutrients.
 We can also ensure a limited percentage of refined or processed food in our diet.
-In turn, by consuming unrefined and unprocesse foods, our digestive tract becomes clearer, cleaner and less inflamed, bodyfat levels reduce and nutrient transit time in the gut improves, (if you're not pooing at least twice a day and eating a sensible amount of food for your body, the food you're consuming is likely putrefying inside you).
+In turn, by consuming unrefined and unprocessed foods, our digestive tract becomes clearer, cleaner and less inflamed, bodyfat levels reduce and nutrient transit time in the gut improves, (if you're not pooing at least once a day and eating a sensible amount of food for your body, the food you're consuming is possibly putrefying inside you).

 The definition of 5 x 80g of fruit/vegetables therefore assumes all vegetables and all fruits are created equal, which they aren't.
 Compare cucumber to spinach.
 The former has very little to recommend it, the latter is a nutritional powerhouse, absolutely crammed with healthy nutrients.
 Compare oranges to blueberries.
 Aside from the vitamin C in oranges, you'll get a little fibre and not much else.
 Blueberries are packed with antioxidants, polyphenols and Vitmain C, AND cause less of an insulin response when you eat them.

 The following statements from the NHS present some major flaws: